samlafell/devrel-pdf-rag-chatbot/data-extractor/README.md

 TODO

+The resulting dataset can then be queried using natural language through the [Chat Bot interface](../chatbot/) provided.

 ## First Steps

 First, you'll need to get a local copy of the code, set up a CrateDB database and get an OpenAI API key.
 Follow the instructions in the [main README](../README.md), returning here when you're ready.